VegaDeftwing/AsciiSeq/README.md

 i = 0 -> 3:5xb~7:5  // 30% chance to play the sequnce at b 5 times, 70% to go to seq 5
 zz = ...
 // variables can be up to two leters in length
-5 -> A|5
+5 -> A|6
-// until statements, to wait on external input A-Z, think a BARS 5 6 -> 5:g~3:h
+// until statements, to wait on external input A-Z, think a BARS 6.
+// should this just repeat the source until satisfied?
+6 -> 5:g~3:h
 // 50% chance of going to g's definiton, 30% → h, 20% chance to
 // repeat sequence 6 before deciding again